 The MSD process will not affect your normal cross tax working process and how you go about that part of your business.

 Compliance checks that involve more than one tax or duty (for example CT, VAT and EC) may be worked by different officers, each responsible for their own tax or duty.

 There will be cases where a deliberate penalty arises in only one tax or duty, but not all.
-It is vital in these circumstances that the tax head lead officer refers the case to the SDMU using the Penalty Decisions and Actions Checklist (PDAC) or manual form, to consider monitoring as soon as the deliberate penalty is finalised and the appeal period passed.
+It is vital in these circumstances that the tax head lead officer refers the case to the SDMU using the National Payment Processing System (NPPS) or manual form, to consider monitoring as soon as the deliberate penalty is finalised and the appeal period passed.